kitlabcode/pytest-xray-reporter/README.md

 # pytest-xray-reporter

-A pytest plugin that generates test results in Xray JSON format.
+A pytest plugin that generates Xray JSON reports for test results.

 ## Installation